evantahler/Dont-be-a-Jerk/readme.txt

 > You may use this code (and by code I mean *anything* contained within in this project) for whatever you want.
 Personal use, Educational use, Corporate use, Military use, and all other uses are OK!
 Limiting how you can use something free would make me a jerk.

-> I offer no warrantee on anything, ever.
+> I offer no warranty on anything, ever.
 I've tried to ensure that there are no gaping security holes where using this software might automatically send your credit card information to aliens or erase your entire hard drive, but it might happen.
 I'm sorry.
 However, I warned you, so you can't sue me.
 Suing people over free software would make you a jerk.

 > If you find bugs, it would be nice if you let me know so I can fix them.
 You don't have to, but not doing so would make you a jerk.